 $(-)_\pcp=$ the Bousfield-Kan $p$-completion (homotopy) functor \cite{BK}

 $(-)_\ratcp=$ the Bousfield-Kan rationalization (homotopy) functor \cite{BK}

 $BX=$ an analog of $\BKp$ with associated $p$-compact groups $BX_I$

 \nod and recommend having \cites{centers, JMratiso} at hand while reading Section \ref{sec:reduce}.
-Whenever a space level $p$-completion is functor needed, we will be able to apply $(-)_\Fp$ which, for the spaces under consideration, will coincide with $(-)_\pcp$, up to homotopy, (see, e.g., (\ref{hocoBKlocal}) below.)
+Whenever a space level $p$-completion is functor needed, we will be able to apply $(-)_\Fp$ which, for the spaces under consideration, will coincide with $(-)_\pcp$, up to homotopy; see, e.g., (\ref{hocoBKlocal}) below.

 The author can also recommend subsets of the article which may appeal to various readers.
 Sections \ref{sec:induct}-\ref{sec:nullkacmoody} prove Theorem \ref{intronullconnectedBKp} and constitute the $p$-local, homotopy Kac--Moody group story.
-Sections \ref{sec:ratnullkacmoody}-\ref{sec:invarianttheory} can be read by taking Theorem \ref{intronullconnectedBKp} as a starting point and place Theorem \ref{nullconnectedintro} in context with proof.
-Section \ref{sec:ratnullkacmoody} outlines the local to global construction of integral $B\Y \stackrel{g}{\rightarrow} BK$ including a proof of Theorem \ref{nullconnectedLieintro}.
+Sections \ref{sec:ratnullkacmoody}-\ref{sec:invarianttheory} can be read by taking Theorem \ref{intronullconnectedBKp} as a starting point and place Theorem \ref{nullconnectedintro} in context, with proof.
+Section \ref{sec:ratnullkacmoody} outlines the local to global construction of integral $B\Y \stackrel{g}{\rightarrow} BK$ and includes a proof of Theorem \ref{nullconnectedLieintro}.
 It can be read alone or supplemented by Section \ref{sec:vanish} which gives further detail on vanishing and homotopical uniqueness.
-Section \ref{sec:higherlimits} displays examples of $H^\ast(BK,\QQ)$ and with reference to definitions and perhaps some of Section \ref{sec:vanish} for context, can be read as introduction to a computational approach to $H^\ast(BK,\QQ)$ via algebraic discrete Morse theory.
-Such a reading of Section \ref{sec:higherlimits} can also be supplemented by Section \ref{sec:invarianttheory} where the key vanishing result (Theorem \ref{lim2vanish}) for Theorem \ref{nullconnectedintro} is proven by inputing invariant theory into this approach. \end{nota}
+Section \ref{sec:higherlimits} displays examples of $H^\ast(BK,\QQ)$ and introduces an approach to compute $H^\ast(BK,\QQ)$ via algebraic discrete Morse theory.
+A reading of Section \ref{sec:higherlimits} can also be supplemented by Section \ref{sec:invarianttheory} where the key vanishing result (Theorem \ref{lim2vanish}) for Theorem \ref{nullconnectedintro} is proven by inputting invariant theory into this approach. \end{nota}

-\begin{ack} We are thankful to Nat\`{a}lia Castellana, R\'{e}mi Molinier, Tomasz Prytula, Albert Ruiz, and especially Jesper Grodal for interesting discussions about this project.
-Support by the Danish National Research Foundation (DNRF) through the Centre for Symmetry and Deformation (DNRF92) is gratefully acknowledged. \end{ack}